1 Kings 2: The elimination of Adonijah (2:13–25)

-After a while, Adonijah began to 'dig his own grave' by lusting after Abishag the Shunammite, which is a dangerous move, because 'she had, after all, lain in his father's bed', and 2 Samuel 16:20–22 indicate that having a sexual liaison with David's concubines was to legitimize Absalom's claim to the throne.
-Adonijah correctly recognized the power and influence of Bathseba as the queen mother (shown in verse 19), but he failed to understand her intentions and character, as she seemed to support Adonijah's petition, yet slipped the phrase 'your brother' to awaken Solomon's fears.
+After a while, Adonijah began to 'dig his own grave' by lusting after Abishag the Shunammite, a dangerous move because 'she had, after all, lain in his father's bed', and 2 Samuel 16:20–22 indicate that having a sexual liaison with David's concubines was to legitimize Absalom's claim to the throne.
+Adonijah correctly recognized the power and influence of Bathsheba as the queen mother (shown in verse 19).
+He failed to understand her intentions and character, as she seemed to support Adonijah's petition, yet slipped the phrase 'your brother' to awaken Solomon's fears.
 Solomon used the opportunity to order Adonijah's execution by the unscrupulous Benaiah.

 The elimination of Abiathar (2:26–27)

-Solomon did not dare to harm Abiathar, one of David's trusted priests, but he had the authority relieve the priest of all duties and banish him to Anathoth, a small country town about 5 km north of Jerusalem.
-This is a fulfillment 1 Samuel 2:27–36.
+Solomon did not dare to harm Abiathar, one of David's trusted priests, but he had the authority to relieve the priest of all duties and banish him to Anathoth, a small country town about 5 km north of Jerusalem.
+This is a fulfillment of 1 Samuel 2:27–36.
 Jeremiah the prophet also came from Anatoth (Jeremiah 1:1; 32), so could be his descendant.
 Interestingly, David did not mention Abiathar nor Adonijah in his last words, so the actions against them were solely Solomon's decision.
 Zadok (cf 2 Chronicles 1:8,10, 34, 39) became the sole high priest after the departure of Abiathar (verse 35).

 The elimination of Joab (2:28–35)

-Joab realized the direction of the purge, so he took refuge in the holy tent, but Solomon used Joab's word "I will die here" as a request that the king would gladly grant with the addition of justifying words of Joab's past sins (verses 31–33), so Benaiah, under the explicit order of the king, could execute Joab at the altar.
-For his loyal service Benaiah was appointed to Joab's post as army chief (verse 35).
+Joab realized the direction of the purge, so he took refuge in the Tabernacle.
+Solomon used Joab's word "I will die here" as a request that the king would gladly grant with the addition of justifying words of Joab's past sins (verses 31–33), so Benaiah, under the explicit order of the king, could execute Joab at the altar.
+For his loyal service, Benaiah was appointed to Joab's post as army chief (verse 35).